mech/Notes/Design (Product)/UX.md

 ---
 > But it's magic when the software generates a disproportionately meaningful output from that minimised input. - Khoi Vinh

+---
+> If customers say they want faster horses, what you should hear is that getting around is too slow.
+It's the team's job to take all that raw input and build products to delight customers.